Tomcli/community/teps/0101-env-in-pod-template.md

 2. Environment variables defined in the Pod template at `TaskRun` and `PipelineRun` level take precedence over ones defined in steps and `stepTemplate`.

+3. Allow cluster admin to define a list of cluster-wide forbidden environment variables so that users won't overwritten important Tekton environment variables such as "HTTP_PROXY".

 ### Non-Goals